SiliconLabs/training_examples/bluetooth_ssv5_lab2_ibeacon_component/README.md

 ## Summary ##

 This project illustrates how to add an iBeacon component to the base SoC_Empty Bluetooth project found in the Simplicity Studio v5 tools.
 The example is one of four solutions to lab exercises included in a training using the Simplicity Studio v5 project flow and highlights the use of the Universal Configurator (UC) to add components to projects.
-The step by step instructions for the labs and other background information can be found using the Silicon Labs [lab manual](docs.silabs.com).
+The step by step instructions for the labs and other background information can be found using the Silicon Labs [lab manual](https://docs.silabs.com/bluetooth/3.0/lab-manuals/getting-started-with-bluetooth-in-simplicity-studio-v5#lab-2---turn-soc-empty-into-an-ibeacon-using-project-configurator) and a video covering this material is available in the [Silicon Labs Training Library](https://www.silabs.com/support/training/bg22-series-adding-components-to-bluetooth-design/adding-components-to-bluetooth-Lab-2).

 Lab manual contents: